Toofty5/docker-kafka-arm64/README.md

-Kafka in Docker in arm64
+Kafka in Docker in arm64  (Fork Notes)
 ===
 Forked from Spotify's dockerfile and modified to work with arm64 architecture for use on Raspberry Pi, with guidance from [Ligato](https://docs.ligato.io/en/dev/user-guide/arm64/)